Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tSgSZ7D_z6I.md

 ### Transcript

-> also this base looks like it's preparing for tower defense we're not going to add tower defense you guys um but really nice regardless tricky
+> also this base looks like it's preparing for tower defense we're not going to add tower defense you guys, but really nice regardless tricky